Green Mountain Boys: History

 Vermont eventually declared itself an independent nation in January 1777, and organized a government based in Windsor.
 The armed forces of the Vermont Republic was based upon the Green Mountain Boys.
 Although Vermont initially supported the American Revolutionary War and sent troops to fight John Burgoyne's British invasion from Quebec in battles at Hubbardton and Bennington in 1777, Vermont eventually adopted a more neutral stance and became a haven for deserters from both the British and colonial armies.
 George Washington, who had more than sufficient difficulties with the British, brushed off Congressional demands that he subdue Vermont.
 During the Haldimand Affair, some members of the Green Mountain Boys became involved in secret negotiations with British officials about restoring the Crown's rule over the territory.

-The Vermont Army version of the Green Mountain Boys faded away after Vermont joined the United States as the 14th U.S. state in 1791, although the Green Mountain Boys mustered for the War of 1812, The Civil War, the Spanish–American War, and following World War I as the Vermont National Guard.
+The Green Mountain Boys faded away after Vermont joined the United States as the 14th U.S. state in 1791, although militia and volunteers from Vermont mustered for the War of 1812, The Civil War, the Spanish–American War, and following World War I as the Vermont National Guard.